nedialkova-lab/mim-tRNAseq/README.md

 [![Documentation Status](https://readthedocs.org/projects/mim-trnaseq/badge/?version=latest)](https://mim-trnaseq.readthedocs.io/en/latest/?badge=latest)

-Please see the full documentation for explanantions of dependencies, inputs formatting, and outputs.
+Please see the full documentation for explanations of dependencies, inputs formatting, and outputs.

 To use mim-tRNAseq, it is recommended to install the package using `conda`, preferably in its own environment:
 ```bash